-James J. Manning was born in 1924 to James and Ida Hatfield Manning who lived in Middletown, Delaware.
+James J. Manning was born on August 21,1924 to James and Ida Hatfield Manning who lived in Middletown, Delaware.
 He was the youngest son of four children.
 His parents later moved to Coatesville.
 James' father passed away when he was a teenager and his family moved in with a family friend.

 James attended the Lafayette school, and after school was employed as a truck driver.
 He then left to work at Lukens Steel as a crane operator. .